1. Home

 Share this post.
 Share the Journey!

-Imagine the soft, warm glow of a candle on a snowy winter evening from your very own DIY soy wax candles.
+Imagine the soft, warm glow of a candle on a chilly evening from your very own DIY soy wax candles.
 Isn’t that cozy?

 Step 1: The Containers